 To clean them, you simply offload the contents, run a damp cloth along the surface, and they're back to clean again.
 With a nice seal, they won't need to be repainted for years unless you have a change of heart in regards to color.
 If you opt for commercial-style, stainless steel shelving, you'll hardly need to clean them at all.

-A tenet of timeless design is using a more neutral color palette for "permanent" fixtures - like cabinets and countertops - and then using accessories to add splashes of trendy color.
+The key to timeless design is using a more neutral color palette for "permanent" fixtures - like cabinets and countertops - and then using accessories to add splashes of trendy color.
 Open shelving installations are a great space to add those transient color infusions.

 Where can I book the finest kitchen remodel in Monmouth County?

 If you’re thinking about taking on a kitchen renovation project, we've got you covered.
 Just bring your kitchen plans over to the Kitchen Magic experienced team and we’ll help you suss out the ideal spots for open shelving and cabinets with doors.
 Contact us at 866 339 9099 or schedule your free in-home design consultation for a personalized guide to selecting the best kitchen design for you and your lifestyle.
 Best of all, you can count on our experienced team to ensure your family's safety during the remodeling process.